Raja58/Sorting-Searching-Algorithm-Visualizer/README.md

 # Sorting-Searching-Algorithm-Visualizer

-Read the "READ ME - REPORT" file for brief explanation.
+Read the "READ ME - REPORT" file for brief explanation of the project.